reuters-graphics/chart-module-global-rate-map/README.md

       // custom rotate of the map
       rotate: null,

+      key: {
+        // Text for different key elements
+        text: {
+          main_text: 'How close is the current weekly average to the country’s peak',
+          red_peak: '>90%',
+          orange_peak: '90 to 75%',
+          white_peak: '<75%',
+        },
+        // Width of the key
+        width: 140,
+      },
       annotations: {
         // An array of all places (names, codes or slugs) for which you want a fixed name label
         name: ['india','RU','US'],